nook1208/english/365-questions/README.md

 So if someone object to my opinion, maybe I feel a little bad.
 Because I know what emotions are hidden behind that objections.
 But actually, it's really hard title to discuss.
 Because I don't know why I feel not good sometimes when I saw a person who is really similar to myself.

+## Q20.
+Which activities make you lose track of time?
+There are so many interesting things in the world.
+The games are especially fun.
+When I playing Jelda using my nintendo switch, the excitement and addictiveness are so big that I fall into the game.
+I don't have TV at my home now.
+If I had it, my game play time would be longer than now.
+The passage of time are so different by places that I used to spend my time.
+If I work at my office, the times would be goes by slowly.
+When I blink my eyes while playing games, my time run away from me.
+Also, I have one more things that I used to spend my times.
+It's stock.
+Although Study the stocks reading books is little bit boaring, my times goes by fastly.
+But if I see a chart of my stocks, I couldn't notice passage of time.
+Because I have a lot of things to thinking.
+For example, I have to think when to buy or sell.
+Also I should check my principle of investment watching past data.

 ## Reference
 https://www.marcandangel.com/2011/03/14/365-thought-provoking-questions-to-ask-yourself-this-year/